Find Affordable College Courses

 Check out the multilingual education master's degree programs at these schools if you want to attend one of the most popular in Texas.

-Our analysis found The University of Texas of the Permian Basin to be the most popular school for multilingual education students who want to pursue a master’s degree in Texas.
-UT Permian Basin is a moderately-sized public school located in the city of Odessa.
+Our 2023 rankings named The University of Texas of the Permian Basin the most popular school in Texas for multilingual education students working on their master’s degree.
+UT Permian Basin is a moderately-sized public school located in the midsize city of Odessa.

 About 67% of the students majoring in multilingual education at the school are women while 33% are male.